dvenor/salesforcefoundation.github.io/_posts/2014-05-22-introducing-bootstrap-sf1.markdown

 </article>
 {% endhighlight %}

-Pay extra attention to all of those classes.
-Do you have any idea what the markup represents?
-If you look long enough, you can probably figure it out.
-Yes, it is a list of contacts.
-Here's an image to help you out:

 ![SFDC Styleguide cards]({{ site.url }}/assets/sfdc-cards.png)

-One thing I wanted to do was make the markup a little cleaner, less opinionated, and more consistent with Bootstrap.
-A contact card is a contact card, let's make the CSS do more of the work and allow for cleaner more semantic markup.
+One thing I wanted to do was make the markup a little cleaner, less opinionated (so that it is easier to make CSS changes without changing markup), and more consistent with Bootstrap.
 As such you can create the same list in Bootstrap SF1 like so:

 {% highlight html %}
 <div class="card-list context-contact">